nathanaelseen/nathanaelseen.github.io/math/mathanalysis/ordercompletefields.md

 ## Order Complete Fields

+In this section, we take a step back and look at (High School) Algebra, but from a more abstract perspective.

 In [Algebra](https://en.wikipedia.org/wiki/Algebra), a Field is a [Set](https://en.wikipedia.org/wiki/Set), by which two important operations, namely; **Addition** and **Multiplication**, over the elements (in the Set) are defined.